seasarorg/dbflute/dbflute/embedded/etc/client-template/dbflute_dfclient/_readme.txt

 for example, entities, condition-beans to specified directories by DBFlute properties on "dfprop" directory.

+Generated structures (directories and classes) are like this:
+/- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+allcommon : classes bridging to DBFlute Runtime bsbhv     : base behaviors bsentity  : base entities cbean     : condition-beans (both base and extended) exbhv     : extended behaviors exentity  : extended entities
+- - - - - - - - - -/

+For example, if a table called "MEMBER" exists, you can use these classes like this:
+/- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+MemberCB cb = new MemberCB();
+cb.query().setMemberId_Equal(3);
+Member member = memberBhv.selectEntity(cb);
+// MemberCB  : ConditionBean
+// memberBhv : Behavior (instance)
+// Member    : Entity
+- - - - - - - - - -/

 sql2entity.bat, sql2entity.sh:
 A execution command of Sql2Entity task which generates classes corresponding your outside-SQL files,